Orange Blossom Special (album)

-Background and Recording
+Background and recording

 Following the recording of the concept album Bitter Tears: Ballads of the American Indian, Cash recorded 'Orange Blossom Special' between August 27 and December 20, 1964.
 The recordings included a series of country and folk standards such as Lefty Frizzell's, "The Long Black Veil", Tillman Franks' "When It's Springtime in Alaska (It's Forty Below)", A.P.
-Carter's "Wildwood Flower", Jester Hairston's "Amen", and Frederick Weatherly's "Danny Boy".
+Carter's "Wildwood Flower", Jester Hairston's "Amen", and Frederic Weatherly's "Danny Boy".

 Due to the acclaim that the cover of the song "Orange Blossom Special" received from the audiences that attended live concerts of Cash, a single of the song was released previous to the album, in February 1965 reaching number three in the Billboard singles.
 During the mid-1960s, the authorship of the song was not widely known.
 Cash asked Maybelle Carter during the recording session about the original author, Carter stated that the song was written by Ervin T. Rouse and his brother Gordon.
 Carter also told Cash that the songwriter resided in Florida.
 Cash called Florida disk jockey Jim Brooker, who told him that he lived with the Seminoles on the Everglades.
 In order to locate him, Brooker announced on air during his radio show, that if Rouse was listening to call the station to give him the phone number of Cash.
 Rouse called the station and contacted Cash who told him that he would be soon in Miami, Florida for a scheduled concert.